Top 5 This Week

 What is Toronto’s food scene and where should visitors eat?

 Toronto’s food scene is one of the finest expressions of what genuine multiculturalism produces when applied to cooking.
-The St Lawrence Market (Tuesday–Saturday) is the finest covered market in the city — the peameal bacon sandwich stall is a Toronto institution.
+The St Lawrence Market (open Tuesday–Sunday, closed Mondays) is the city’s premier covered market — the peameal bacon sandwich stall is a Toronto institution.
 Chinese food in Scarborough and Richmond Hill rivals anything outside China.
-Ethiopian injera restaurants on Danforth Avenue are some of the best in North America.
+Ethiopian injera restaurants on Danforth Avenue rank among the best in North America.
 Little Portugal on Dundas West has the best pastéis de nata and piri piri chicken outside Lisbon.
 Greektown on the Danforth has reliable souvlaki and lamb chops.
-For contemporary dining, the cluster in Roncesvalles and Bloor West Village includes standout restaurants: Canoe (Canadian fine dining, 54th floor of the TD Bank tower), Alo (the finest contemporary French in the city), and Edulis (exceptional Spanish-influenced seafood).
+For contemporary dining, the cluster in Roncesvalles and Bloor West Village includes standout restaurants: Canoe (Canadian fine dining, 54th floor of the TD Bank tower), Alo (the finest contemporary French in the city), and Edulis (accomplished Spanish-influenced seafood).
 For Korean BBQ: Bloor Street West near Christie.

 How do you get around Toronto?

 Toronto’s transit system (TTC — Toronto Transit Commission) covers the city comprehensively with subway, streetcar, and bus routes.
-Load a Presto card (available at all subway stations and many retailers) for seamless payment across all modes — much cheaper than single-ride tickets.
-The subway is fast for major north-south travel (Yonge Street line) and east-west connections; the extensive streetcar network covers downtown more finely, particularly along King Street (one of Canada’s busiest transit corridors).
-Bike Share Toronto (docked e-bikes and regular bikes) is excellent for short trips across the central core, which has increasingly comprehensive separated bike lane infrastructure.
-Downtown neighborhoods are close enough to walk between pleasurably — Kensington Market to Distillery District takes about 25 minutes through interesting streets.
+Load a Presto card (available at all subway stations and many retailers) for tap payment across all modes — much cheaper than single-ride tickets.
+The subway is fast for major north-south travel (Yonge Street line) and east-west connections; the dense streetcar network covers downtown more finely, especially along King Street (one of Canada’s busiest transit corridors).
+Bike Share Toronto (docked e-bikes and regular bikes) is ideal for short trips across the central core, which has increasingly comprehensive separated bike lane infrastructure.
+Downtown neighbourhoods are close enough to walk between pleasurably — Kensington Market to Distillery District takes about 25 minutes through interesting streets.

 What are the best day trips from Toronto?

-Niagara Falls (1.5 hours by car or GO/VIA train) is one of those natural spectacles that looks better in person than in any photograph — the sheer volume of the Horseshoe Falls (nearly 170,000 cubic meters per minute) creates a physical experience of sound, spray, and vertigo that cannot be conveyed in pictures.
+Niagara Falls (1.5 hours by car or GO/VIA train) is one of those natural spectacles that looks better in person than in any photograph — the sheer volume of the Horseshoe Falls (over 168,000 cubic metres per minute) creates a physical experience of sound, spray, and vertigo that cannot be conveyed in pictures.
 Stay for the illuminations in the evening.
-Niagara-on-the-Lake (30 minutes from the Falls) is a beautifully preserved Georgian lakeside town with excellent wineries and the Shaw Festival theatre company — Canada’s finest classical theatre festival.
+Niagara-on-the-Lake (30 minutes from the Falls) is a beautifully preserved Georgian lakeside town with renowned wineries and the Shaw Festival, the long-running repertory theatre company devoted to the plays of George Bernard Shaw and his contemporaries.
 The Thousand Islands (2.5 hours east on the St Lawrence) and Algonquin Provincial Park (3 hours north, for canoeing, hiking, and wildlife including moose, beaver, and wolves) are the other main options for longer day trips or short weekends.